RampantLions/RampantLions/README.md

 </div>

-**Institution's description:** The University of Nebraska–Lincoln School of Computing offers Nebraska’s only comprehensive program of higher education, research, and service outreach in computer science, computer engineering, and software engineering.
+**Institution's description:**

-The School of Computing offers a challenging baccalaureate degree program in computer science that prepares graduates for professional practice as computer scientists, provides the basis for advanced studies in the field, and establishes a foundation for lifelong learning and achievement.
-The bachelor of science degree in computer science is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
+The University of Nebraska–Lincoln School of Computing offers Nebraska’s only comprehensive program of higher education, research, and service outreach in computer science, computer engineering, and software engineering.
-University of Nebraska Inter-campus Student Institution's description: The University of Nebraska–Lincoln School of Computing offers Nebraska’s only comprehensive program of higher education, research, and service outreach in computer science, computer engineering, and software engineering.

 The School of Computing offers a challenging baccalaureate degree program in computer science that prepares graduates for professional practice as computer scientists, provides the basis for advanced studies in the field, and establishes a foundation for lifelong learning and achievement.
 The bachelor of science degree in computer science is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.

 **Relevant Coursework and Skills:**
 · HTML